FetchJAV/FetchJAV_Public/README.md

 - **ALOS (Alos21750)** — Original author of JableTV-MissAV-Downloader-GUI-2026
 - **DeepanshuK2002** — FetchJAV fork maintainer and primary contributor
 - All contributors and testers who help improve FetchJAV
-- The open-source libraries that make this project possible

 ---